nology-tech/angular-test-simplifier/README.md

 - 'input'
 - 'click'
 - 'change'
-- 'keydown'
-- 'keyup'

 N.B. :
-- If the event type is a 'keyup' or 'keydown', the optional value parameter can only be set   to a keycode as a string (e.g. '13' for the enter key).
 - If the event type is 'change' or 'input', the optional value parameter can be set to a      value of what you want to pass through in the event (e.g. 'search content').
 - If the event type is a 'click', no value parameter needs to be assigned.